aaiken1/fin-data-analysis-text/_sources/chapters/2_0_install.md

 align: center
 class: with-border
 ---
 My Anaconda Navigator layout when I open it.
 See the Jupyter Notebook button?
-This is what you'll want.
+We'll be using Jupyter notebooks, but mainly through VS Code.
 Your layout will likely look a bit different from mine.
 ```